haraldjord/SSM_v5-timeSyncing/README.md

 SLIM sofware adapted from Jon Andreas Kornberg.

 New features:
-- timesyncing
+- Timesyncing
-- rs232 radio module
+- RS-232 radio module

 Note that this repository does not prioritize battery saving.